true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T05-Use-diagnostics-monitoring.md

 ### Test your Metrics Report

+1. If your do not already have Visual Studio Code installed, [download](https://code.visualstudio.com/Download) and install it.
-1. Start by opening Visual Studio Code.
+1. When installation is complete, open Visual Studio Code.
 1. Either clone or dowload a zip of this GitHub repo, `https://github.com/MicrosoftLearning/AI-102-Process-Speech`.
 1. Open the folder you used for this repo on the local computer.
 1. If you get any messages about installing additional extensions or components, choose to do so.